Cation-DNA outer sphere coordination in DNA polymorphism: Counterion-DNA coordination in the A- and C- complexes

 \subsection{Modeling results}

 We observed several ionophores (coordination sites, 'pockets') in the A- and C-complexes.
 They are listed in Table~\ref{table-pockets-description}.

-The potential energy of an ion in a given ionophore (the total energy of interaction of the ion with the rest of the system) and the number of ions in the ionophores are presented in Figure~\ref{fig-pockets-eth-meth} (and in Tables~\ref{table-pockets-energies-A} and \ref{table-pockets-energies-C}).
+The potential energy of an ion in a given ionophore (the total energy of interaction of the ion with the rest of the system) and the number of ions in the ionophores are presented in Figure~\ref{fig-pockets-eth-meth} (for more details, see Tables \ref{table-pockets-energies-A} and \ref{table-pockets-energies-C} in Section~\ref{section-Methods-U}).
 The average lifetime of an ion in the indicated positions is listed in Table~\ref{table-pockets-lifetime}.
 The large standard deviations indicated in Table~\ref{table-pockets-lifetime} are due to the fact that the probability of a given lifetime of an ion in an ionophore has a distribution that is well approximated by the sum of three exponential distributions.
-The first two times characterize frequent and short-term events when an ion leaves an ionophore replacing solvent molecules in the second and the first CS.
+The first two times characterize frequent and short-term events when an ion leaves an ionophore to replace solvent molecules in the second and the first CS.
 The ions in each groove also change their coordination with DNA remaining in approximately the same place.
 The average lifetimes in the grooves (labeled $Major$ and $Minor$) are also presented in the Table.

 Figures \ref{fig-coord-compl-P}, \ref{fig-coord-compl-Maj}, \ref{fig-coord-compl-O6-Dir}, and \ref{fig-coord-compl-O4cross} visualize typical DNA binding modes for some ionophores.